 d) wish you knew more of what you were doing, so you weren’t just “winging” it (come to think of it, he kind of looks like he has wings when you’re done)

 Haircuts, even for boys, are expensive.
 As often as their hair grows, this adds up to some serious cash.
-But if you know how to cut your son’s hair at home, and you know how to do it right, both of you will be pleased.
-He’ll be pleased at the result, and you’ll be pleased with how much you’re saving by doing it yourself.
+And while there are a number of cool boys haircuts to choose from at the barbershop, if you know how to cut your son’s hair at home, and you know how to do it right, both of you will be pleased.

 If you’ve ever wanted professional lessons on how to cut his hair by yourself, my friend Liz–a licensed cosmetologist–agreed to show me (and you) the tricks of the trade.
 Normally, these lessons would cost you a partial cosmetology school tuition, but we are bringing them to you free!
 Now go pour yourself an ice water on me, and let’s get to work!